MrJohz/blog/content/posts/0019-reactivity-systems/index.md

 The third requirement ("Glitchless") is important for correctness.
 We don't want intermediate states to be observable — if this were possible, then we can end up with invalid states.
 Consider two neighbouring cells, one that contains a country's ISO country code (UK, DE, BE, etc), and another that contains the full name of that country.
 We don't want to be able to observe the state where the two cells are out-of-sync with each other.

-The fourth requirement ("Dynamic") is ensures that we only create dependencies when they are actually needed.
+The fourth requirement ("Dynamic") ensures that we only create dependencies when they are actually needed.
 This is easiest to see with conditional formulas, so something like `IF(<condition>, slow_calculation(B1))`.
 If the condition is true, this formula returns the value of (and therefore depends on) the cell B1.
 But if the condition is false, the formula returns nothing — and if B1 changes, this cell should not be updated.
 This is a dynamic dependency — the dependency only exists if `<condition>` is true.

 These requirements will hopefully become more clear as we start trying out different algorithms, and seeing examples of their successes and failure modes.
 Before we get too deep in the weeds, though, I want to emphasise that not all reactive systems are the same, and some don't need all of these requirements.
 For example, lots of simple reactive systems work just fine with static dependencies only, trading off some efficiency wins for implementation simplicity.
 Similarly, glitches are only important if they are actually observed, so some reactive systems will be glitch-y by default, but provide tools for syncing nodes together if the user actually needs them to be in sync.